rjpinks/prework-study-guide/README.md

 ## Description

--This webpage is single, condensed version of notes acquired through the bootcamp module.
--It serves this purpose, but its creation also provides a chance to build a foundation with Git Bash, Github, HTML, CSS and JavaScript before classes begin.
+This webpage is single, condensed version of notes acquired through the bootcamp module.
+It serves this purpose, but its creation also provides a chance to build a foundation with Git Bash, Github, HTML, CSS and JavaScript before classes begin.

 ## Installation